ColasDroin/DA_parametrization_run_4/README.md

 ### Chromaticity

 The 2022 operational scenario has a chromaticity of 15 for the whole cycle.
-However, taking into account the last updates (e.g. the BST), should we consider going lower, e.g 10?
+However, taking into account the last updates, should we consider going lower, e.g 10?

 ### Bunch intensity